espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Squad Tactics.md

 # Squad Tactics
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You are adept at working with your allies to surround a foe.
-If an enemy is within reach of you and at least two of your allies, that enemy is [[Off-Guard]] against you.
+If an enemy is within reach of you and at least two of your allies, that enemy is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against you.